 The period after accepting an offer of admission can be an exciting and overwhelming time.
 You will likely have many questions about the logistics of moving to a new city (or country), important dates, and getting started in the program.
 We share your excitement!
 Preparing for a new graduate student cohort is an important task for our department and we do not take it lightly.
 You will receive information in a timely manner.
 At times it may feel like you are waiting ages for information on the the next step but we promise that we've anticipated and planned for almost anything that we can take care of on your behalf.

-Sometime in late April, admitted students will be added to an online course accessible through their CIS login.
-This Canvas course will act as an information hub and communication center.
-You'll find tips on housing, important dates, cohort Zoom hangouts, and timely announcements.
+Sometime in late April, admitted students will receive a newsletter on preparing for the program.
+You'll find tips on housing, important dates, cohort Discord info, and timely announcements.

 As soon as you are admitted you should begin using your U of U email account - UMail.
 This is where you will receive Canvas updates, ITAP inquiries, and other official email.
 You can set up your Umail to forward to your preferred email address.